 - Be aware of students whose medical condition (for example, asthma, anaphylaxis, casts, previous concussion, orthopaedic device) may affect participation.
-Consult Medical Conditions. - Students with open cuts or sores must not be in the pool.

-- The Coach must inform in-charge person on deck of any student with a medical history (for example, diabetes, asthma, frequent ear infections) or any medical conditions that may affect the student's safety in the water. - Inform referee of any students having any medical conditions that may affect their safety in the water. - Prior to participation students must receive concussion information through the appropriate Ministry of Education's Concussion Awareness Resource or the school board approved concussion resources.
-Students must also receive information on: - the Concussion Code of Conduct; - concussion prevention strategies specific to the activity and inherent risks of the activity (that is, outline possible risks and ways to minimize the risks); - o procedures and rules for safe play; and - the importance of reporting symptoms related to a suspected concussion. - Students must confirm their review of the concussion awareness resource and Concussion Code of Conduct prior to participation. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - Fair play and rules of the sport must be taught and strictly enforced. - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - Students must be informed that they are not to share water bottles.
+Consult Medical Conditions. - Students with open cuts or sores must not be in the pool. - Prior to participation students must receive concussion information through the appropriate Ministry of Education's Concussion Awareness Resource or the school board approved concussion resources.
+Students must also receive information on: - the Concussion Code of Conduct; - concussion prevention strategies specific to the activity and inherent risks of the activity (that is, outline possible risks and ways to minimize the risks); - procedures and rules for safe play; and - the importance of reporting symptoms related to a suspected concussion. - Students must confirm their review of the concussion awareness resource and Concussion Code of Conduct prior to participation. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression.